mezw/mapbox-gl-js-docs/docs/pages/example/animate-a-line.md

 - Mapbox GL JS
 prependJs:
 - "import Example from '../../components/example';"
-- "import html from './animate-a-line.html';"
+- "import html from './animate-a-line.html?code';"
+- "import iframe from './animate-a-line.html?iframe';"
 ---

 This example animates a line by updating a GeoJSON source on each frame.